There are now 3 possible online modes for units:

 - Details for undergraduate courses

 - Level 3 option in the Finance major sequence

 - Level 3 elective

-- Typically this unit is assessed in the following ways: (1) weekly participation ; (2) group assignment ; and (3) examination.
+Indicative assessments in this unit are as follows: (1) weekly participation; (2) group assignment; and (3) examinations.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - lectures/tutorials/seminars/workshops: up to 3 hours per week

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.

 - All students are responsible for identifying when they need assistance to improve their academic learning, research, English language and numeracy skills; seeking out the services and resources available to help them; and applying what they learn.
 Students are encouraged to register for free online support through GETSmart; to help themselves to the extensive range of resources on UWA's STUDYSmarter website; and to participate in WRITESmart and (ma+hs)Smart drop-ins and workshops.